boredsquirrel/Arkenfox-softening/README.md

 flatpak run org.mozilla.firefox
 snap run firefox
 ```

-*There is the option to disable Letterboxing included.
-Letterboxing may add grey bars to your browser window if the size is not 16:9 (as far as I know), preventing Websites fingerprinting you due to a special Screen size.
-This may have a bigger impact on experience than you want, remove the "#" before that line in that case.*

 ### 1. Native Version
 likely preinstalled, Linux Mint, Debian, Fedora, Manjaro, POP!_OS all should be the same